MicrosoftDocs/quantum-api/api/qsharp/microsoft.quantum.synthesis.applyxcontrolledontruthtablewithcleantarget.md

 ## Description

-This operation implements a special case of @"microsoft.quantum.synthesis.applyxcontrolledontruthtable",in which the target qubit is known to be in the $\ket{0}$ state.
-The implementation makes use of @"microsoft.quantum.intrinsic.cnot"and @"microsoft.quantum.intrinsic.r1" gates.
+This operation implements a special case of @"Microsoft.Quantum.Synthesis.ApplyXControlledOnTruthTable",in which the target qubit is known to be in the $\ket{0}$ state.
+The implementation makes use of @"Microsoft.Quantum.Intrinsic.Cnot"and @"Microsoft.Quantum.Intrinsic.R1" gates.
 The implementation of theadjoint operation is optimized and uses measurement-based uncomputation.

 ## Input